 The Netti Pot is probably one of our most favorite remedies for a stuffy nose.
 The Netti Pot is used to flush out mucus and open up clogged nostrils.
 Simply fill the pot with a combination of distilled water and iodide-free salt.
 Stand over the sink, tilt your head to one side, place the spout of the pot in the top nostril, tilt until the solution enters the nasal passage, the water will flow through one nostril and out through the other nostril clearing the mucus out into the sink.
 Allow the water to flow for about one minute and then switch sides.
 The Netti Pot is a great and effective remedy for opening up the nostrils at home but if you are looking for relief on-the-go, a natural saline nasal spray provides great relief without all the mess.

 Try An All-Natural Saline Spray

 Saline nasal sprays are a great harmless natural alternative to prescription decongestants.
-Saline nasal sprays help clear out the mucus by both hydrating the nasal passages and sinuses, as well as lowering inflammation of the mucous membranes.
+Saline nasal sprays help clear out the mucus by both hydrating the nasal passages and sinuses, as well as lowering inflammation of the mucus membranes.
 Saline sprays can be made at home or purchased over-the-counter as a stand-alone product or in combination with decongestant medications.
 Take extra caution when using a saline spray that contains decongestant medication as it can damage your nasal passages or worsen congestion if used more than three days.